The Old Man of the Sea

 I was the only one left alive.

-I live in that place alone for many days while rain and wind beset the island.
+I lived in that place alone for many days while rain and wind beset the island.
 When people came, at last, venturing forth from the northern settlement, the storms had washed the earth clean.
 No-one knew me, but I managed to make them understand, telling them to stay away, else they would catch the plague that had killed the others.

 I lived alone like this for years.